voldown/ConDAO/README.md

 ### High Level User Workflow

 - Estate developer
-    - registers the whole condo property as an NFT
+    - the one who deploys the contract
     - mints NFT and FTs for each of the units
         - NFT (represents the ownership of the property)
         - FT (used as votes for governance voting)